 Most people find that their lives are much better after they have gone through the bankruptcy procedure.
 Married couples have told us that their marriage has improved because of much less financial stress and tension.

 You actually do not have to wait for your discharge to get your fresh start, because all creditors have to stop contacting you immediately upon the filing of your bankruptcy.
 Therefore, if any creditors contact you directly after you have filed bankruptcy, simply tell them that you are in a Chapter 7, give them the date your bankruptcy was filed and your case number, and they have to leave you alone.
-If they do not leave you alone, they may be violating federal laws, you could possibly sue them, and you might get rich.
+If they do not leave you alone, they may be violating federal laws, you could possibly sue them, and you might be entitled to get a substantial amount of money if the Court were to determine that they violated your legal rights.
+If something like that happens, obviously you should let us know so we can offer you any legal assistance you might need. .

 The Goal in Chapter 7